dgageot/simplelenium/README.md

 find(".name").should().beAtLocation(x, y);
 ```

-All verifications can be inverted:
+Verifications can be inverted:

 ```java
 find(".name").should().not().contain("a word");
 ```

-And verifications can be chained:
+Verifications can be chained:

 ```java
 find(".name")